stevensdavid/advent2021/README.md

 # Advent of Code 2021
-Written in Zig and Vim for fun and profit.
+Written in Rust and (maybe) Vim for fun and profit.
 Part of the @hejare Advent of Code competition.